-To set the horizontal and vertical position of the Status, VITC, Program Rating, SID, or one of the Fault windows, use the WINDOW H and WINDOW V menu items for the respective window.
+To set the horizontal and vertical position of the Status, Time Code, Program Rating, SID, one of the Fault windows or the Video Index AFD, use the WINDOW ROW and WINDOW COLUMN menu items for the respective window.
 The controls for all of the windows work in the same way so, for simplicity only the menu items for the STATUS WINDOW will be shown.